 (7) Samayavajra mantra – Samayavajra (Dam-tshig rdo-rje) is a form of Amoghasiddhi coming from the Guhyasamaja tantra.
 Repeating his mantra purifies any breaks you might have in your close bond (dam-tsig, samaya) with your teacher.

 (8) Tsa-tsa votive tablets – tsa-tsas are little clay relief statues of various Buddha-figures that you make with a mold.
 In Tibet there was plenty of open space where you could build a small shrine to keep 100,000 of these in, but in the West this is more difficult.
 I believe it was Lama Zopa that came up with the idea of using lots of ice-cube trays with a mold.
 You make the tsa-tsas out of water and freeze them.
 Afterwards, you let them melt and then fill the trays again.
-Making tsa-tsas build up causes for attaining the physical body of a Buddha.
+Making tsa-tsas builds up causes for attaining the physical body of a Buddha.

-(9) Vajradaka burnt offerings – sometimes people know this figure by the Tibetan name, Zachey-kadro (Za-byed mkha’-’gro).
+(9) Vajradaka burnt offerings – sometimes people know this figure by the Tibetan name, Zache-kadro (Za-byed mkha’-’gro).
 This is a practice, similar to Vajrasattva, for burning off negative potentials.
 You do it by reciting a mantra while offering sesame seeds into a fire burner with red-hot coals.
 It’s a much more graphic, physical process for imagining purification.

 So how do you do these ngondro practices?
 In some traditions, especially those in which you do a ngondro at the start of your Dharma practice, you do all these preliminaries in a row.
 It’s the same if you’re going to do a three-year retreat.
 In some traditions, the first portion of the three-year retreat is doing the ngondro once more.